-NuMat Technologies, in partnership with Northwestern University, will evaluate the potential of MOFs in CO2 scrubbing systems utilized by NASA.
-This work will build upon existing expertise at Northwestern University and NuMat Technologies in the areas of MOF synthesis and formation.
+NuMat Technologies, in partnership with Northwestern University, evaluates the potential of MOFs in CO2 scrubbing systems utilized by NASA.
+This work builds upon existing expertise at Northwestern University and NuMat Technologies in the areas of MOF synthesis and formation.

 NuMat is featured in the first part of a article series published by leading entrepenuer and investor Brian Johnson focusing on companies that are redefining the future and creating new worlds of possibilities.